fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs dim_instance_id %}

 The identifier of the instance, easily joined to `dim_installation`.
-This id is store in the database of the installation and appears as `uuid` in the ping payload.
+This id is stored in the database of the installation and appears as `uuid` in the ping payload.

 {% enddocs %}